Policies & action

 Energy Strategy to 2035

-In June 2020, Russia adopted its long-delayed Energy Strategy 2035, confirming Russia’s intention to heavily support its fossil fuel energy sectors beyond the next decade (Russian Federation, 2020b).
+In June 2020, Russia adopted its long-delayed Energy Strategy 2035, confirming Russia’s intention to heavily support its fossil fuel energy sectors beyond the next decade (Russian Federation, 2020a).
 The strategy suggests that Russia will continue to sell oil, coal, and gas to the rest of the world, while everything that hinders this goal is considered to be a threat and a challenge (Zhelenin, 2020).
-This flies in contradiction to the IEA’s recent finding that no investments in new oil and gas extraction projects should occur beyond 2021.
+This stands in blatant contradiction to the IEA’s recent finding that no investments in new oil and gas extraction projects should occur beyond 2021 (IEA, 2021a).

-Indeed, the strategy assumes that “until 2035 fossil fuels will continue to form the basis of the global energy sector with a gradual increase in the share of energy based on the use of renewable sources” (Russian Federation, 2020b).
+The strategy assumes that “until 2035 fossil fuels will continue to form the basis of the global energy sector with a gradual increase in the share of energy based on the use of renewable sources” (Russian Federation, 2020a).
 These assumptions underpin both scenarios outlined in the document, and accordingly, there is little focus on renewable energy technologies, and no long-term targeted increase in generation from this sector.

-Natural gas made up 54% of Russia’s total primary energy demand in 2020, and this is projected to increase slightly to 55% by 2030 under current policies, mostly at the expense of coal (IEA, 2019).
-This high share of gas is problematic, as gas does not have a place in 1.5°C compatible scenarios and still produces significant GHG emissions in both its production and consumption (IPCC, 2018).
+Fossil gas made up 54% of Russia’s total primary energy supply in 2020 and this is projected to remain consistent under stated policies through 2030 (IEA, 2021b).
+Russia’s Energy Strategy to 2035 forecasts a 5-9% growth in fuel production by 2024 compared to 2018, including at least a doubling in the production of liquefied natural gas (LNG) (Russian Federation, 2020a, 2020b).
+This continued investment in the production of and reliance on fossil gas is problematic, as gas does not have a place in long-term 1.5°C compatible scenarios and still produces significant GHG emissions in both its production and consumption (IPCC, 2018).

-Installed renewable power generation capacity sat at approximately 57 GW by the end of 2019, equivalent to 21% of the country’s total power generation capacity, with hydropower representing by far the majority of the installed renewable energy capacity (54 GW).
+Installed renewable power generation capacity sat at approximately 56 GW in 2020, equivalent to 21% of the country’s total power generation capacity, with hydropower representing by far most of the installed renewable energy capacity (52 GW) (IEA, 2021b).

 Share of renewable electricity generation